amihaiemil/amihaiemil/README.md

 ----

-I developed [Self XDSD](https://self-xdsd.com), a platform for automated project management of remote development teams, based on the [XDSD](https://www.xdsd.org/) principles.
+I developed [Self XDSD](https://self-xdsd.com), a platform which automates the management of remote development teams, based on the [XDSD](https://www.xdsd.org/) principles.

 ----